tumrabert/kaggle_text_multilabel_classification/README.md

 #### The Purpose of a Pipeline

 - **Streamlining**: Pipelines chain together multiple steps involved in a machine learning process, from data preprocessing to model training.
 This creates a more organized and reproducible workflow.
-- **Modularity**: Easily swap out individual components (e.g., try a different vectorizer or classifier) within the pipeline.
+- **Modularity**: Individual components of the pipeline (e.g., feature extractors, classification algorithms) can be easily replaced or modified.
+This flexibility supports experimentation and optimization.
 - **Hyperparameter Optimization**: Pipelines integrate seamlessly with tools like GridSearchCV, allowing you to tune parameters across all the steps simultaneously.

 #### Components of Pipeline